 Parquet wood flooring was first introduced in France in the late 17th century.
 Parquet wood blocks have fixed dimensions, so they can be laid in intricate geometric patterns.
-Parquet remains a sign of quality and craftsmanship and has been growing in popularity for years.
+They remain a sign of quality and craftsmanship and have been growing in popularity for years.

 Parquet wood flooring is a great way to introduce pattern in a subtle, stylish, and enduring way.
-The Natural Wood Floor Company manufacture all of the parquet flooring that we sell and are able to ensure that our parquet floors are manufactured to the highest standards of quality.
+The Natural Wood Floor Company manufacture almost all of the parquet flooring that we sell and are able to ensure that they are manufactured to the highest standards of quality.

 Types of Parquet Flooring